Mucho Macho Man: Retirement

 Mucho Macho Man was retired to Adena Springs in Kentucky with a stud fee for 2015 of $15,000.
 His first starter, Mucho Amor, became his first winner on April 26, 2018.
 Mucho Macho Man finished the year in the top 10 of the North American first crop sire rankings, with 11 winners including Mucho Gusto.
 In 2020, Mucho Gusto became his first Grade I winner by taking the Pegasus World Cup.
+As of 2023 he stands at Hill ‘n’ Dale Farms in Paris, Kentucky.

 Pedigree

 Mucho Macho Man is sired by Macho Uno, who stands at stud at Adena Springs Farms in Kentucky.
 As of January 2019, Macho Uno had sired 38 stakes winners.
 Besides Mucho Macho Man, they include: Potesta, winner of the Hollywood Oaks; Macho Again; and Wicked Style.
 Macho Uno is a son of Holy Bull, who was the 1994 American Horse of the Year, and Breeders' Cup Classic winner Awesome Again is a half-brother to Macho Uno; both horses were out of the mare Primal Force.
 The sire line of Mucho Macho Man traces back to the 1898 Kentucky Derby winner, Plaudit.
 Because Macho Uno carries no lines to stallions Northern Dancer, Seattle Slew, Hail to Reason, or In Reality, who commonly appear in Thoroughbred pedigrees, he is valued as a near-total outcross for most Thoroughbred mares in North America.

 Mucho Macho Man's dam is stakes-winning Ponche de Leona, whose pedigree is not particularly well known.
 Her sire, Ponche, won five stakes races and sired five stakes winners.
 Her dam won one race in 19 starts.
 Mucho Macho Man thus has very little linebreeding; only a 4×4 cross to the sire Mr. Prospector, meaning that this horse appears twice in the fourth generation of his pedigree.
 Ponche de Leona was purchased at the Keeneland sale in November 2007 by John and Carole Rio for $33,000 when in foal with Mucho Macho Man, the relatively low price partly owing to having been bred late in the year; late foals are difficult to sell.
 However, by November 2011, after the success of Mucho Macho Man in his three-year-old year, and in foal to Macho Uno again, the Rios resold her at Keeneland for $300,000.
 Following Mucho Macho Man's Breeders' Cup win in 2013, and having also produced the stakes-placed Mucho Man's Gold, she was again sold at the Keeneland January 2014 sale, this time in foal to Distorted Humor, bringing $775,000.
 In 2013, she was named Florida broodmare of the year by the Florida Thoroughbred Breeders' and Owners' Association.

+Mucho Macho Man is inbred 4S x 4D to the stallion Mr Prospector, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.